Capcom Cup 2016: Controversies

 In late May 2016, Capcom announced a ban on pornographic sponsors, which primarily centers around Team YP's Valentin "Valmaster" Petit and Anton "Filipinoman" Herrera.
 Shortly after in early June, Capcom extended the ban towards sponsors that promote tobacco, vaping, and alcoholic beverages.
 Following Capcom's ban on vaping sponsors, The Steam Company (TSC) announced that their eSports division would be disbanding.
 In October 2016, Filipinoman announced that he would be leaving Team YP, while Valmaster would stay on the team.

 The organization of the Capcom Cup was harshly criticized by those competing in it.
 Olivier "Luffy" Hay wrote on social media after the conclusion of the tournament that he was disappointed with the program of the Cup and that he found it "impossible to be 100% focused."
 In particular, he wrote that the tournament "became about who could play the best while exhausted."
 Infiltration similarly criticized the organization, calling Capcom Cup 2016 "a total mess" in an interview with Core-A Gaming.
-Infiltration didn't appreciate the waiting time of multiple hours between matches, and said that Capcom "failed to look after the 32 players in their most crucial moment."
+Infiltration didn't appreciate the waiting time of multiple hours between matches.
+Capcom failed to look after the 32 players in their most crucial moment, according to Infiltration.